AllFullPower/Enterprise-Lab-Windows-Server-AD-DS-Deployment/README.md

 - Inside adapter (Internal Communications).

 With the `ipconfig` command I identified the adapters:
-- Ethernet was the inside because it had an APIPA address due to a fail on DHCP.
+- Ethernet was the inside because it had an APIPA address due to a failure on DHCP.
 - Ethernet 2 was using a private IPv4 Address which means it was giving me internet connection.
 <img width="1035" height="774" alt="Pasted image 20260422212329" src="https://github.com/user-attachments/assets/0e3bea6b-aa3f-4856-a451-6e8850c054e4" />
 <br/>